 Types of RV Glass Tinting Film – Pros & Cons

 Dyed Window Film – The least expensive, and least functional, type of window tinting involves film with a layer of dye next to the adhesive.
-The dye is heat-absorbing to deflect heat away from the interior of the vehicle and usually bonded with a UV blocking layer.
+The dye is heat-absorbing to deflect heat away from the interior of the vehicle and is usually bonded with a UV-blocking layer.

 One drawback of dyed film is its tendency to fade over time, or even turn purple.
 Look for a color-stable film that will maintain its dark color for many years.

 Metalized Window Film – Tiny particles of metal are embedded in the window film during manufacture, usually through a complicated process called sputtering.
 Windows covered with metalized film are more highly reflective and stronger than those covered with dyed film.
 And they are more resistant to scratches.
 Depending on the metal used in the sputtering process, the metalized film is able to block a wide range of different radiation, providing excellent heat and UV protection.